OptimusPrimus/salsa/README.md

-The following paragraphs illustrate queries and the top-5 matched audio recordings from the ClothoV2 test set.Recordings marked with
+The following paragraphs illustrate queries and the top-5 matched audio recordings from the ClothoV2 test set.
+Recordings marked with
 - :white_check_mark: are the associated with the caption ($i = j$), and recordings marked with
-- :x: are associate with another caption ($i \neq j$) Use CLTR + click to open the recording in a new tab.
+- :x: are associate with another caption ($i \neq j$).

+Use CLTR + click to open the recording in a new tab.

 **Query 1:** A large gathering of people are talking loudly with each other. \